 In its natural environment is a tropical plant, so the key factors for successfully growing ginger are. :

 - Temperatures that do not drop below 10°C.

-All that you need is a piece of ginger root, which you can buy at most markets and grocery shops.
+You need a piece of ginger, and store bought ginger will do.
 Look for a piece that looks like it already had ‘eyes’ developing.